gonzalocasas/Specifications/docs/index.md

 ## Foreword

 This document hereby refers to the content of the whole website.
-Any contributors is welcomed and could give a hand in several manners:
+Any contributor is welcomed and could give a hand in several manners:

 - Looking for and correcting typos